What are flood zones?

 A Zone: A portion of the area subject to flooding from the 1% annual chance flood.
 These areas are not subject to high velocity wave action but are still considered high risk flooding areas.
 In A Zones, NYC Building Code requires buildings to be elevated or flood-proofed based on the Base Flood Elevation identified on the FEMA’s firms.
 A Zones can also be shown as AE or AO on FEMA’s FIRMs for New York City.

 Coastal A Zone: A sub-zone of the A Zone where wave heights are expected to be between 1.5 and 3 feet high.
 This zone is indicated by the Limit of Moderate Wave Action (LiMWA) line on the latest FEMA FIRMs.
 This zone has been mapped by FEMA for the first time in New York City.
-To view a FEMA video on the LiMWA line and Coastal A Zone, click here.
+View the FEMA video on the LiMWA line and Coastal A Zone.

 V Zone: portion of the 1% annual chance floodplain subject to high velocity wave action (a breaking wave 3 feet high or larger).
 V Zones are subject to more stringent building requirements than other zones because of the damaging force of waves.
 V Zones can also be shown as VE on FEMA’s FIRMs.